 New Terminology Definition Agent Any person who has been delegated the authority to obligate or act on behalf of a provider.
 Disclosing entity A Medicaid provider (other than an individual practitioner or group of practitioners) or a fiscal agent.
 Federal health care programs Federal health care programs include Medicare, Medicaid, Title XX, and Title XXI.
 Other disclosing agent Any other Medicaid disclosing entity and any entity that does not participate in Medicaid but is required to disclose certain ownership and control information because of participation in any of the programs established under Title V, XVII, or XX of the Act.
 This includes: Any hospital, skilled nursing facility, home health agency, independent clinical laboratory, renal disease facility, rural health clinic, or HMO that participates in Medicare (Title XVIII).
-Any Medicare intermediary or carrier. • Any entity (other than an individual practitioner or group of practitioners) that furnishes, or arranges for the furnishing of, health-related services for which it claims payment under any plan or program established under Title V or XX of the Act.
+Any Medicare intermediary or carrier.
+Any entity (other than an individual practitioner or group of practitioners) that furnishes, or arranges for the furnishing of, health-related services for which it claims payment under any plan or program established under Title V or XX of the Act.
 Indirect ownership An ownership interest in an entity that has an ownership interest in the disclosing entity.
 This term includes an ownership interest in any entity that has an indirect ownership in the disclosing entity.
-Managing employee A general manager, business manager, administrator, director, or other individual who exercises operation or managerial control over, or who directly or indirectly conducts the day-to-day operation of an institution organization, or agency.
+Managing employee A general manager, business manager, administrator, director, or other individual who exercises operational or managerial control over, or who directly or indirectly conducts the day-to-day operation of an institution, organization, or agency.
 Ownership interest The possession of equity in the capital, the stock, or the profits of the disclosing entity.
-Person with an ownership or A person or corporation for which one or more of the following applies: control interest Has an ownership interest totaling five percent or more in a disclosing entity.
-Has an indirect approach in interest equal to five percent or more in a disclosing entity.
-Has an indirect approach in interest equal to five percent or more in a disclosing entity.
+Person with an ownership or control interest A person or corporation for which one or more of the following applies: Has an ownership interest totaling five percent or more in a disclosing entity.
 Has an indirect ownership interest equal to five percent or more in a disclosing entity.
-Has a combination of direct and indirect ownership interest equal to five percent or more in a disclosing entity. • Owns an interest of five percent or more in any mortgage, deed of trust, note, or other obligation secured by the disclosing entity if that interest equals at least five percent of the value of the property or asset of the disclosing entity.
-Is an officer or director of a disclosing entity that is organized as a corporation.
-Is a person in a disclosing entity that is organized as a partnership.
+Has a combination of direct and indirect ownership interest equal to five percent or more in a disclosing entity.
+Owns an interest of five percent or more in any mortgage, deed of trust, note, or other obligation secured by the disclosing entity if that interest equals at least five percent of the value of the property or asset of the disclosing entity.Is an officer or director of a disclosing entity that is organized as a corporation.Is a person in a disclosing entity that is organized as a partnership.
 Subcontractor An individual, agency, or organization to which a disclosing entity has contracted or delegated some of its management functions or responsibilities of providing medical care to its patients; or, An individual, agency, or organization with which a fiscal agent has entered into a contract, agreement, purchase order, or lease (or leases of real property) to obtain space, supplies, equipment, or services provided under the Medicaid agreement.
 Re-enrollment Re-enrollment of a provider whose Medicaid enrollment has ended for any reason other than sanctions or failure to revalidate may be re-enrolled as long as all licensure and enrollment requirements are met.
-If a provider's enrollment with Wisconsin Medicaid lapses for longer than one year, they will have to re-enroll as a "new" provider.
+If a provider's enrollment with Wisconsin Medicaid lapses for longer than one year, they will have to re-enroll a "new" provider.
 Providers should note that when they re-enroll, application fees and screening activities may apply.
 Re-enrollment was formerly known as re-instate.
 Revalidation All enrolled providers are required to revalidate their enrollment information every three years to continue their participation with Wisconsin Medicaid.
 Revalidation was formerly known as recertification.